jobcloud/Sylius/docs/book/products/products.rst

      $productVariant->setPosition(1);
      $productVariant->setProduct($product);

-Finally save your Variant in the database using a repository.
+Finally save your Variant in the database using the repository.

 .. code-block:: php